Nikolis2002/predicting_alzheimers/README.md

 - **`compare_nns.py`**
   Retrains the neural network on the selected feature subsets.
 (See the “Evaluation” section of the report for details.)

+> **Note:** For examiner:If similar code exists you can check the commit history to see that this code is the orginal